marksweb/co.uk/src/posts/2021-07-01-django-32-worst-feature/worst-django-feature.md

 At work we created a project last year which was to be a multi-site application.
 We opted for django 2.2 with [django-cms](https://www.django-cms.org) to allow for dynamic content and a postgres database.
 We run things from Amazon Web Services (AWS) so can easily scale our application and keeping things simple is always a good idea.

 Generally speaking, at least from what I've seen, multi-site django applications have a settings file per site.
 That's just a nightmare of maintenance jobs for the future.
-I discovered [django-multisite](https://github.com/ecometrica/django-multisite) which uses an object for the `SITE_ID` setting:
+I discovered [django-multisite](https://github.com/ecometrica/django-multisite) which uses an object for the `SITE_ID` setting, `SITE_ID = SiteID(default=1)`.

-    from multisite import SiteID
-    SITE_ID = SiteID(default=1)

 This was perfect, allowing us to have just 1 settings file.